I’ve got a couple things today. So let’s get right to ’em.

 Let’s start with a softball subject… Treats.

-This first observation will seem trite and not worth mentioning.
-But stick with me here…
+This first one will seem trite and not worth mentioning.
+But hear me out…

 Almost every booth had some kind of treats they were offering.
 Most were chocolate candy.
 (Who doesn’t like chocolate?)

-The main goal is to have something for attendees to step in a grab.
-Whether it’s a free pen, water bottle or whatever.
+The main goal is to have something for attendees to step in and grab.
+Whether it’s a free pen, water bottle, or whatever.
 But candy seems to have become the common thread at these booths.

 There were two standout treat offerings I noticed.

-One booth broke out a couple tins of chocolate chip cookies after lunch.
+One booth broke out a couple of tins of chocolate chip cookies after lunch.
 Those seemed to be a big hit.
-(They were gone by the end of the trade show.)

-The other standout treats I noticed was the bowl of breath mints.
+The other standout treat I noticed was the bowl of breath mints.
 I, for one, appreciated this lovely addition to the conference.

-With all the coffee and chocolate being thrown back during the day, there was some bad breath floating around.
+With all the coffee and chocolate being thrown back during the day, some bad breath was floating around…

 I couldn’t even concentrate on the speaker.
 I was too busy trying to find the best position in my seat to avoid it.

-Anyway!
-Yes.
-Breath Mints.
-Highly recommend those in your booth.
-If you’re really clever, you might even find a way to offer one before they start talking to you.
+[If you’re really clever, you might even find a way to offer one before they start talking to you.]

-People were stopping back all the time for a friendly nod and to grab a mint.
+People were always stopping back for a friendly nod and to grab a mint.

 Breaking through the wall…